Title

 Advanced Greek courses (V-VII) are available, and have been offered through the seventh year.
 They are virtually never economically feasible to teach, however, since we seldom have many students at that level who haven't already left for college.
 Accordingly we offer these courses to continuing students who have already worked with us: it is unlikely that we will open a session of Greek V, VI, or VII for a student who has not been with us for several years already.

 Our fundamental pedagogical approach is deductive.
 There are inductive Greek programs available elsewhere (most notably using the textbook Athenaze), but the more traditional deductive model serves our purposes better, both in terms of enabling the student to acquire a disciplined handle on the language, and in developing those analytical habits of mind that classical language instruction is supposed to provide.
-The first two years (the equivalent of a five-day-a-week college course for one year) covers the elements of the language thoroughly.
+The first two years (the equivalent of a five-day-a-week college course for one year) cover the elements of the language thoroughly.
 By the end of the first year the student should be able to read the New Testament reasonably well; by the end of the second the student is tackling passages of Plato and Aristotle, Euripides and other authors in their original forms, with the help of notes.
 The next year is devoted to expanding reading fluency, using a selection of chiefly Attic authors; the fourth turns to Homeric Greek, with readings from the Odyssey, at approximately the same level as an Advanced Placement Latin course in Vergil's Aeneid.
 Subsequent courses are more flexible, and cover drama and philosophy.